ux3d/pbr2gltf2/README.md

 # PBR To glTF 2.0 converter

 pbr2gltf2 is a command line tool for converting PBR images to a glTF 2.0 material.
 The tool is detecting depending on the filename, which PBR information is stored.
-It swizzles the images and does reassign the channels to a glTF 2.0 texture.
-The tools stores the images plus a minimal, valid glTF 2.0 file containing the material, textures and images.
+It swizzles the images and does reassign the channels to a glTF 2.0 image.
+The tool stores the images plus a minimal, valid glTF 2.0 file containing the required material, textures and images.

 Usage: `pbr2gltf2.exe [folder]`